nickbaldwin-monster/adinfo/readme.md

 - can resize width of panels
 - hover over result will select (and scroll to) job within the table (for new views)
 - hover over job within the table will scroll to result (for split view)
+- display request info, searchId and datadog link

 tbd

 - hide remote setting / explain *
 - authorization! *
-- get searchId from new views *
 - persist settings *
 - fix excel export *
 - mesco name?